 In the opening moments, we are told the location is "South East Vietnam."
 Later the specific setting is Quang Tri.
 During the Vietnam War, Quang Tri was South Vietnam's northernmost province.
 However, it is specified that Quang Tri was the location of the "set" of Tropic Thunder, not that it was the location of the events on which the film was based.

 The north Vietnam flag appear early in the film (the read flag with yellow star).
 But in South Vietnam, it was not used by the VC.
-However, the story was that Tayback had been liberated from an NVA (North Vietnamese Army) prison camp, thus it is accurate for them to have a North Vietnamese flag.
+However, the Tayback story is set in an NVA (North Vietnamese Army) prison camp, thus it is accurate for them to have a North Vietnamese flag.

 When Jeff Portnoy sees the mountain of heroin he runs over and puts his fingers up by it.
 If you look at his fingers you can clearly tell that he has already dipped his hands into the fixture during an earlier take.